Accord-Project/ACCORD-Documentation/docs/datastorage.md

 Two methods will be utilised to provide this storage: (1) standard static file storage, and (2) semantic storage.

 - Standard static file storage.
 This component will store models as a single file.
-Access to these files will be provided via the OpenCDE Documents API17.
+Access to these files will be provided via the OpenCDE Documents API.
     - Clearly.BIM static storage has been implemented, and models can be retrieved through a protected URI.
     - CloudPermit static storage contains the models and pre-processed Solibri BCRL rulesets.

 - Semantic Data Storage.
 This storage component will allow retrieval of only parts of a model. i.e. ‘give me all doors’ or ‘give me all objects related to fire safety’.
+[Graphwise GraphDB(TM)](https://graphwise.ai/components/graphdb/) is an RDF database that was chosen as a data storage created in compliance with the Semantic Web technologies stack, to adopt its best practices to serve regulation compliance checks.
-There is no open standard for retrieving only specific parts of a model yet.
-So, SPARQLwill be utilised as a medium to provide access to this data.To store BIM data in this format, it will be converted into RDF and stored in GraphDB.
+There is no open standard for retrieving only specific parts of a BIM model yet.
+SPARQL is utilised as a medium to provide access to BIM data in RDF.
+To store BIM data in this format, it should be converted into RDF and stored in Graphwise GraphDB.
+The correspondent workflow was created and tested in the [Planned Land Use Checker Microservice](./landuse.html).